 Important Information about IRS 1098-E Form (Student Loan Interest Statement)

-The 2013 IRS 1098-E (Student Loan Interest Statement) for your Loan to Learn student loan account was mailed to the
+The 2014 IRS 1098-E (Student Loan Interest Statement) for your Loan to Learn student loan account will be mailed to the

-account's PRIMARY BORROWER on January 21, 2014.
-Please note that the form was addressed from EduCap Inc.
+account's PRIMARY BORROWER by January 31, 2015.
+Please note that the form will be addressed from EduCap Inc.